narrowneck_view

 Mark Hodges photo - Wildtrek Photography

-By the end of the trail you'll have seen the upper waters of Warragamba Dam, Mt Solitary, the Ruined Castle and the Landslide (Dogface) to the east, the Southern Highlands, Kanangra Walls and the Jenolan Caves area to the south, and endless sandstone cliffs, views, views and more views all around.
+By the end of the trail you'll have seen the upper waters of Lake Burragorang, Sydney's water supply, Mt Solitary, the Ruined Castle and the Landslide (Dogface) to the east, the Southern Highlands, Kanangra Walls and the Jenolan Caves area to the south, and endless sandstone cliffs, views, views and more views all around.
 On a clear day you can even see Centrepoint Tower in Sydney.

 There used to be a plaque cemented to the rock at the lookout in memory of a young man, but it's disappeared.
 I don't know if he fell, jumped or just liked the area, but the plaque was a good reminder to be careful - it's a l-o-o-o-n-g way down.